Studio-La-Valse/Drawable/README.md

 ```

 * Because now the visual representation of the node is coupled to the ID of the node, we can rerender only parts of the scene, for example lets change the position of only the first node.
 Notice how we don't rerender the second node.
+We use an observable that emits the ID of the model and some additional information about the render method.
+If a scene manager is subscribed to the observable, it will render the visual tree branch (and its children) using the given id.
 ```cs
 using StudioLaValse.Drawable.HTML;
 using StudioLaValse.Drawable.Extensions;